10 Anger Management Exercises To Help You Remain Calm

 You can try inculcating a 20-minute brisk walk into your routine, and see what a great positive effect it has on your overall mood.
 You will feel that you are at ease and feel lighter, responding less volatilely to unpleasant situations.

-What can be better way to manage your anger than to go hiking?
+What can be a better way to manage your anger than to go hiking?
 If you live somewhere in the countryside, which has trails and footpaths amidst scenic locations, then you can involve yourself in this recreational activity.

 Sometimes, there is so much toxicity and stress at home due to whatever reason that such a break becomes necessary.
 Go hiking when you feel frustrated or angry the next time, and you will see how a walk amidst nature is the finest exercise one can recommend.